 Enjoy live music and food, a parade, and an ice cream social before a spectacular fireworks display over the Apalachicola River on July 3rd.

-Fireworks on Tuesday begin at 8:45 p.m.
+The event runs all day with fireworks on July 4 beginning at 8:45 p.m.
 The Matanzas Pass Bridge will be closed from 9:30 p.m. to 11 p.m. to oncoming traffic, so you can get off the island but not on.

 Tampa Bay Region

 The action starts at 9 p.m. from a boat docked in Sarasota Bay.
 Grab a spot along the waterfront for best viewing.

 Check out the Sarasota Powerboat Grand Prix Festival from June 26 to June 28 with the Bayfront Fireworks Spectacular on July 4 at 9 p.m.

 Disney World celebrates the Fourth of July on both July 3 and 4 this year at various times in its different parks.
 Check the link to see which one works out best for you.
 But beware: This holiday is traditionally one of the busiest days at the parks!

 Orlando: Fireworks at the Fountain

 Orlando Mayor Buddy Dyer will be on hand at Lake Eola Park on July 4 for the annual Fireworks at the Fountain.
 Events begin at 5 p.m. with activities for children, live entertainment, and food and drinks (for purchase).
 The fireworks begin at 9:15 p.m.